anoma/ferveo/docs/ferveo.tex.md

 ## Goals

-The cryptography in Ferveo allows fast distributed key generation, threshold signature, and threshold encryption operations in a trustless and asynchronous manner, where the relative weights of participants are determined by cryptoeconomics/staking values.
+The cryptography in Ferveo allows fast distributed key generation, threshold signature, and threshold encryption operations, with weighted participants, where the relative weights of participants are determined by cryptoeconomics/staking values.
+Because relative weighting requires many more shares of the distributed key than other distributed key protocols, primitives in Ferveo are highly optimized and run in nearly linear time.
+Ferveo runs on top of a synchronizing consensus layer such as Tendermint, though some messages may be gossiped peer-to-peer if synchrony is not required.

 ## Definitions

-Each node $i \in [1,n]$ in Ferveo has an associated public key identity, and associated weight $w_i$.
-The total weight $\sum_i w_i = W$ can be determined with a performance tradeoff (higher total weight allows more identities, higher resolution of weights, but larger computation and communication complexity)
+Each node $i \in [1,n]$ in Ferveo has an associated Ed25519 public key identity, and associated relative weight $w_i$.
+The total weight $\sum_i w_i = W$ can be determined with a performance tradeoff (higher total weight allows more identities, higher resolution of weights, but larger computation and communication complexity).
+For performance reasons, $W$ is ideally a power of two.

 ### System model